Children / Adolescents

 Retainer?
 Learn what it is used for and why it should be used.

-What is a retention appliance?
+What is a retainer?

-There are two types of retention appliances:
+There are two types of retainers:

-Thus, the retention appliance serves primarily to:
+Thus, the retainer serves mostly to:

-• Prevent dental movement;
+• Prevent tooth movement;

 • Maintain dental aesthetics and a harmonious smile;